-The Company relies on telecommunications carriers for a significant portion of network backbone and on regional NTT subsidiaries, electric power companies and their affiliates for local connections to customers.
-Currently, NTT Communications Corporation, a wholly owned subsidiary of NTT, is the largest provider of network infrastructure.
-The Company believes that its use of multiple carriers and suppliers significantly mitigates damages from service disruptions.
+The Company relies on telecommunications carriers for a significant portion of its network backbone and on regional NTT subsidiaries, electric power companies and their affiliates for local connections to customers.
+Currently, NTT Communications Corporation, a wholly owned subsidiary of NTT, is the largest provider of network infrastructure for the Company.
+The Company believes that its use of multiple carriers and suppliers significantly mitigates the risk of damages from service disruptions.
 However, any disruption of telecommunication services could have an adverse effect on operating results.